insongkim/PanelMatch/README.md

                          lead = 0:4, restricted = FALSE)

 ```
-The `PanelMatch` function will return a `matched.set` object.
+The `PanelMatch` function will return an object of class "PanelMatch".
+This is a list that contains a few specific elements: First, a matched.set object(s) that has the same name as the provided qoi if the qoi is "att", "atc", or "ade".
+If qoi = "ate" then two matched.set objects will be attached, named "att" and "atc."
 Users can extract information about individual matched sets as well as statistics about all created matched sets from this object.
 Consult the [Wiki page on Matched Set Objects](https://github.com/insongkim/PanelMatch/wiki/Matched-Set-Objects) for a much more detailed walkthrough and description of these objects.

+The `PanelMatch` object also has some additional attributes: "qoi", "lead", "restricted" (a logical value that is the same as what was specified in the function call), and "outcome.var" (character value that is the same as what was specified in the function call)

 ### PanelEstimate